shinken-solutions/shinken/doc/source/07_advanced/distributed.rst

 Nobody is perfect.
 A server can crash, an application too.
 That is why administrators have spares: they can take configurations of failing elements and reassign them.
 For the moment the only daemon that does not have a spare is the Arbiter, but this will be added in the future.
 The Arbiter regularly checks if everyone is available.
 If a scheduler or another satellite is dead, it sends its conf to a spare node, defined by the administrator.
 All satellites are informed by this change so they can get their jobs from the new element and do not try to reach the dead one.
 If a node was lost due to a network interruption and it comes back up, the Arbiter will notice and ask the old system to drop its configuration.
 The availability parameters can be modified from the default settings when using larger configurations as the Schedulers or Brokers can become busy and delay their availability responses.
 The timers are aggressive by default for smaller installations.
-See shinken-specific configuration parameters for more information on the three timers involved.
+See daemon configuration parameters for more information on the three timers involved.
 This can be explained by the following picture :